btccom/ExplorerAPIDoc/doc.en.md

-# BTC.COM API V3
+# CloverPool API V3

-Your applications can access the data of Bitcoin network via the API provided by BTC.COM.
+Your applications can access the data of Bitcoin network via the API provided by CloverPool.

 + Telegram: https://t.me/btccomchinese
 + Twitter: https://twitter.com/btccom_official